mathiasroesler/server_tools/README.md

-# Tools for common operations with remote servers

-This project contains three scripts for common operations with remote server, namely:
-- Copying files to the remote server,
-- Downloading files from the remote server,
-- Connecting to the remote server.
+# Remote server tools

+This project is a python based CLI for connecting to a remote server as well as uploading and downloading files or directories.

 ## General information

-These scripts are to easily connect to, upload files to and download files from a remote server.
-They use either ssh or scp to connect the user to the server.

-The used servers are stored in the servers file located in the $HOME/.local/var directory.
-Each line of the file corresponds to one server and is stored in the following fashion: user@host port options #comment.
-The options can be any option used with scp or ssh.
+The list of servers is stored locally in $HOME/.local/var The python scripts were written using Python v3.8.10 The bash scripts were written using Bash v5.0.17(1)-release

+## Required packages

+This list contains the names of the packages that are required to run the scripts.
+The scripts have been tested using the packages with the specified versions.

+   * scp v0.14.4
+   * paramiko v2.11.0

 ## Installation

-The installation process will create a file to store the available servers and move the scripts to $HOME/.local/bin
+The setup.sh script should be run to set everything up.
+The necessary packages will be installed if they are missing.
+The scripts will be moved to $HOME/.local/bin and a file to contain the list of servers will be created at $HOME/.local/var.
+The directories are created if they do not exist.

-To install enter the following commands:
+To setup enter the following commands:

     $ git clone git@github.com:mathiasroesler/server_tools.git
     $ cd server_tools
-    $ chmod +x install.sh
+    $ chmod +x setup.sh
-    $ ./install.sh
+    $ ./setup.sh

 ## Usage

-To be able to call the functions, make sure that $HOME/.local/bin is present in your $PATH variable.
+To be able to call the scripts, make sure that $HOME/.local/bin is present in your $PATH variable.
 Check the $PATH variable with the following command:

     $ echo $PATH

 If the folder is not present in the list use the following command to add it:

     $ PATH = $PATH:$HOME/.local/bin

 To make the changes permanent add the previous command at the end of the .bashrc
 file:

     $ echo PATH = $PATH:$HOME/.local/bin >> ~/.bashrc

-The commands will search for the specified server in the servers file.
-It is advised to use the line number associated with the desired server rather than typing the full name of the server.
-The latter option is also possible, however some option (such as the -d flag) require the line number method.
+###  Commands

+There are seven available commands.
+To list the available commands use one of the following:

+    $ server --help or server -h

+* list, lists the available servers
+	* usage: server list [-h] [-v] [--path PATH]
+* add, adds a server to the list of available servers
+	* usage: server add [-h] [--path PATH]
+* remove,  removes a server from the list of available servers
+	* usage: server remove [-h] [--path PATH]
+* modify, modifies a server from the list of available servers
+	* usage: server modify [-h] [--path PATH]
+* connect, connects to a remote server.
+	* usage: server connect [-h] [-p PORT] [-o OPTIONS] [-P PATH] server
+* upload, uploads files or directories to a remote server
+	* usage: server upload [-h] [-t TARGET] [-r] [-p PORT] [-o OPTIONS] [-P PATH] server source
+* download, downloads files or directories from a remote server
+	* usage: server download [-h] [-t TARGET] [-r] [-p PORT] [-o OPTIONS] [-P PATH] server source

+### Examples

+Begin with adding a server to the list of servers with the add command:

+    $ server add

+The script will prompt you for the required information.
+A user and host must be specified, the other parameters are optional.
+The default port value will be 22.

+You can then view the available servers with the list command:

+	$ server list

+The -v flag will provide more information (port number and additional options) when printing servers on screen.

-For example, to connect to the first server stored in the file simply use the command
+Connect to the server by using the numbering system:

-    $ remote-connection 1
+	$ server connect 1

-This command is similar to the follwing if the first line of the server file is user@host

-    $ remote-connection user@host

-You can specify a port number to connect to with the -p option and the any other flags to be used with the -o option.
-The default port number is 22.

-For example this command will upload file1 to your home folder on the remote server user@host at the port 6748 in verbose mode and using the 3des-cbc encryption

-    $ upload -p 6748 -o "-vc 3des-cbc" user@host file1 ""

-This would be equivalent to the following command if the third line in the .servers file is user@host 6748 -vc 3des-cbc

-    $ upload 3 file1 ""

-If you connect to a server that is not stored in the .servers file, you will be asked if you want to add it to the list.
-Alternatively, you can use the -a option to add a server to the file.
+This will connect to the first server in the list.
+If you want to change the port value that is associated with the first server, you can specify it with the port option:

-The -h options will show all of the available options, and the -l and -L options list the servers stored in the .servers file.
+	$ server connect 1 --port 1234

+You can also connect by providing a server name directly and specify a port number:

+	$ server connect user@host --port 1234

+If no port is provided, the default port number 22 will be used.

+The upload and download commands operate in a similar fashion to the connect command.
+There is only one supplementary argument that must be provided: the path to the file(s) to upload.

+	$ server upload 1 /path/to/files

+To upload or download a directory recursively, use the --recursive flag

+	$ server download 1 /path/to/files --recursive

+Additional options can be added with the --options flag.
+Only options that do not require an argument can be used.
+The '-' symbol should not be placed before the options.

+	$ server connect 1 --options vX